🟠 Lesson 005: Your Mac’s "Panic Button" for Theft 🚨

 That's it.
 Your Mac will encrypt your drive in the background.
 From now on, your files are secure even if your device falls into the wrong hands.

-🔔 To be notified when a new post is published, join our WhatsApp group or newsletter.
+🔔 To be notified when a new post is published, join our newsletter.